Angie0304/Artificial_Vision/classification_techniques/mahalanobis_classification/README.md

 # Mahalanobis Classification

-This module implements a classification system based on **Mahalanobis distance**, a metric that accounts for the distribution and correlation of the data.
-Unlike Euclidean distance, it considers the covariance of each class, making it more suitable for datasets with different variances and orientations.

-The system also includes Euclidean distance as a baseline for comparison.
+This module implements a classification system using **Mahalanobis distance**, which accounts for the data distribution and improves classification in datasets with varying variance.
+Euclidean distance is also included for comparison.

 ### Module Structure